ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-1-3.md

-Introduction: Brief on How the Book Will Help Readers Develop Effective Strategies for Using Their Time Wisely
+Brief on How the Book Will Help Readers Develop Effective Strategies for Using Their Time Wisely
 ==============================================================================================================

 Welcome to "Time is a Finite Resource: How to Use it Wisely."
 This book aims to provide readers with practical insights and actionable strategies for making the most of their time, both personally and professionally.